eek2020/PowerPlatformCompanion/README.md

 Sidebar notes:

 - Collapsed width is controlled by CSS var `--sidebar-w-collapsed` (80px) in `web/src/index.css` and used to offset `#root`.
-- Clicking a main rail navigates without auto-expanding when collapsed; expansion is manual.
+- Clicking a main rail auto-expands the sidebar and opens the corresponding submenu.
 - Hover flyout appears only when collapsed; expanded state shows the inline panel (no flyout).

 - **Developer Tools**: